 Getting back on track

 We’re investing heavily in rail, to help connect our regions and take more trucks off the roads.
 We’re funding new rail workshops in Dunedin and Christchurch, which will create hundreds of local jobs, improve our freight infrastructure, and support apprenticeships.
-We’ve also funded the refurbishment of 15 electric trains running between Hamilton and Palmerston North, invested in Te Huia commuter rail service to connect Waikato and Auckland, and announced the next steps for Auckland light rail to develop a modern, connected mass-transit system.
+We’ve also funded the refurbishment of 15 electric trains running between Hamilton and Palmerston North, invested in Te Huia commuter rail service to connect Waikato and Auckland, and we’re progressing Auckland light rail to develop a modern, connected mass-transit system.

 Keeping cities moving

 Our public transport investments aim to cut congestion and enable growth by getting cities moving.
 Projects include the Puhinui rail and bus interchange that will allow a 10-minute bus connection to Auckland Airport, a major upgrade of the Wellington metro network to make services quicker and more reliable, and new busways in Christchurch and Queenstown.
 We’re also bringing forward planning for an additional Waitematā Harbour crossing to build a fully integrated transport network in our largest city.

 We’re boosting our regional economies by upgrading roads, rail, bridges, and ports around the country.
 This includes the Ōpōtiki Harbour development, roading projects like those included in the Kaipara kickstart package, the Wairoa-Napier rail line, and more projects that will not only ensure Kiwis can get around more efficiently but will support local jobs and businesses, too.